-Allegations of sexual abuse may come from a variety of sources, including alleged victims or members of their family, diocesan officials, members of the Salesian Society, a colleague in the workplace or from an alleged perpetrator.
+Allegations of sexual abuse may come from a variety of sources, including alleged victims or members of their family, diocesan officials, members of the Salesian Society, a colleague in the workplace or from the perpetrator.
 Because each case is unique, the following is a general outline of the response process for allegations of abuse but is not a procedure that is necessarily to be followed in the same way for each unique case.
 The process is to be modified according to the nature of the allegation, the needs of the alleged victim, and the circumstances of the accused member of the Salesian Society.
 In every case the Salesian Society commits itself to dealing pastorally with, and protecting the rights of, all those involved.

-C. The Provincial will also report known or suspected abuse of a minor to the appropriate civil authority in the state where the abuse is alleged to have occurred, as required by state law.
+3. The Provincial will also report known or suspected abuse of a minor to the appropriate civil authority in the state where the abuse is alleged to have occurred, as required by state law.

-G. In the event that an allegation concerns a member of another province, a member of another religious order or a diocesan priest or deacon residing in a community of the Salesian Society, the reporting process stated above will be followed.
+6. In the event that an allegation concerns a member of another province, a member of another religious order or a diocesan priest or deacon residing in a community of the Salesian Society, the reporting process stated above will be followed.
 In addition, initial response and investigation as stated below will be followed.
-The Provincial will inform the person’s superior and, cooperate with the superior with his/her investigation of the allegation.
+The Provincial will inform the person’s superior and cooperate with the superior with his/her investigation of the allegation.

-B. Pastoral Response to the Alleged Victim
+II.
+Response to the victim

 2. The alleged victim will be offered pastoral support during the time of the investigation regardless of the credibility of the allegation.

-C. Pastoral Response to the Accused Member
+III.
+Response to the Accused Member

-1. After receiving an allegation against a member of sexual abuse, the Provincial will meet with the member.
-Prior to explaining the allegation, the Provincial will advise the member that the conversation is not privileged, and, therefore, before responding the member may wish to consult civil and canonical legal counsel.
+1. After receiving an allegation of sexual abuse, the Provincial will meet with the accused individual in the presence of another member (eg, vice-provincial, community director, etc.).
+The Provincial will advise the member that the conversation is not confidential, and that before responding the member may wish to consult civil and canonical legal counsel.